-Recently, we did an extended tour of the Valley’s grilling, smoking, and saucing world in the piece, “Cafe Review: Journeying Through Phoenix’s Thriving Black Barbecue Scene.”
-During which, we met Demetrious Makel and his wife, Jacque Gomez-Makel of Word of Mouth Grill in Tempe.
-The Makels are big on seasoning, though makes sure there is flavor in the meat as well.
+Recently, we took an extended tour of the Valley’s grilling, smoking, and saucing world in “Cafe Review: Journeying Through Phoenix’s Thriving Black Barbecue Scene.”
+During it, we met Demetrious Makel and his wife, Jacque Gomez-Makel of Word of Mouth Grill in Tempe.
+The Makels are big on seasoning but make sure there is plenty of flavor in the meat as well.
 We recommended his house-made sauces, of which there are 10, and the “uncommonly juicy” rib tips.

-Editor's note: See what Valley restaurants are offering takeout, delivery, and dine-in services with our Phoenix Restaurant Directory.
+Editor's note: This story was originally published on June 5, 2020.
+It was updated on December 3, 2020.
+See what Valley restaurants are offering takeout, delivery, and dine-in services with our Phoenix Restaurant Directory.